xavier268/kompress/README.md

 Local compression.

-It encodes the bytes using a variable length system.
+It encodes the bytes using a adaptative huffman coding variable bit encoding.
-To select how to encode, it dynamically adjust based on bytes frequency.